Stable phosphorus radicals: Synthesis

 The first phosphorus biradical was reported in 2011 by T. Breweies and co-workers.
-The biradicaloid [P(µ-NR)]2 (R=Hyp, Ter) was synthesised by the reduction of cyclo-1,3-diphospha (III)-2,4-diazanes using [(Cp2TiCl}2] as the reducing agent.
-The bulky Ter and Hyp substituents provide a large stabilising effect.
-This effect is more pronounced with Ter where the biradical is stable in inert atmospheres in the solid state for long periods of time at temperatures up to 224 C. Computational studies determined that the [P(µ-NTer)]2 radical shows an openshell singlet ground state biradical character.
+The biradicaloid [P(μ-NR)]2 (R=Hyp, Ter) was synthesised by the reduction of cyclo-1,3-diphospha (III)-2,4-diazanes using [(Cp2TiCl}2] as the reducing agent.
+The bulky Ter (trimesitylphenyl) and Hyp (hypersilyl) substituents provide a large stabilising effect.
+This effect is more pronounced with Ter where the biradical is stable in inert atmospheres in the solid state for long periods of time at temperatures up to 224 C. Computational studies determined that the [P(μ-NTer)]2 radical shows an openshell singlet ground state biradical character.

 Villinger et al later synthesised a stable cyclopentane-1,3-diyl biradical by the insertion of CO into a P–N bond of diphosphadiazanediyl.

 In 2017 D. Rottschäfer et al reported a N-heterocyclic vinylindene-stabilised singlet biradicaloid phosphorus compound (iPr)CP]2 (iPr = 1,3-bis(2,6-diisopropylphenyl)imidazol-2-ylidene).
-Significant π-e- density is transferred to C2P2 ring.
+Significant π-e− density is transferred to C2P2 ring.
 The species was found to be diamagnetic with temperature-independent NMR resonances, so can be considered a non-Kekulé molecule.